Ruinan-Ding/OpenAI-Whisper-Transcriber/README.md

 ## Known Issues

-Once in a few while, the punctuations gets ruined.
+Once in a few while, the punctuation gets ruined.
 Sometimes this happens for the whole transcript, sometimes it happens at the middle of it.

 Sometimes, the spelling is wrong, you can prompt ChatGPT to fix it or manually fix it using Cltr+R.